hasan4505/nanoMart-client/README.md

 ## `Project Name: nanoMart`

 This Project firebase link: [nanoMart Co.
-Ltd.](https://elegant-malasada-1d1e18.netlify.app/).
+Ltd.](https://nanomart-2c12c.web.app/home).

+## Project client side hosting is firebase and server side host is heroku....

 ## This site is about a manufacturer company.
 Where an user can easily purchased an items,and an admin who are logged in, can updated the current stock of items.